This work is licensed by its author, Gary William Croft, under a

 Croft first made his Prime Spiral Sieve 'public' in July, 1993, when he presented it to City University math instructor Mark Wahl while attending his class titled "Mathematics: Its Meaning, Mystery and Methods" (July/August, 1993).
 Mr. Wahl, who authored A Mathematical Mystery Tour: Higher-Thinking Math Tasks was intrigued enough by Croft's 8-dimensional / modulo 30 spiral sieve that accounted for all prime numbers greater than 5 that he made copies for his records.
-Almost a quarter century later, it turns out that the algorithm transcends its exceptional efficiency (in fact, the fastest of its kind), by serving as a deeply illuminating gateway to a far more beautiful and mysterious universe of number patterns and geometries that provide deep insight into the distribution of prime numbers, et alia.
+Almost a quarter century later, it turns out that the algorithm transcends its exceptional efficiency (in fact, the fastest of its kind), by serving as a deeply illuminating gateway to a beautiful and mysterious universe of number patterns and geometric symmetries that provide deep insight into the distribution of prime numbers, et alia.

 Croft's Career Highlights::